- Aim/Focus

 -

-Does the scheme owner require that CAB auditors successfully complete training on the standard and its interpretation?
+Does the scheme owner require that assurance provider auditors successfully complete auditor training on a standard that is relevant to the scheme and that is based on ISO 19011, or equivalent?

 Possible answers